jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 ??? example "Example: documentation section about server's open ports"

-    If you add a new service that must be reached by the itrocks server or any software that you install on this server, **do not forget to check if a new rule must be added to iptables to open a new port**.
+    If you add a new service that must be reached by the **ITRocks** server or any software that you install on this server, **do not forget to check if a new rule must be added to iptables to open a new port**.

     There is the exhaustive list of all open ports (**KEEP THIS LIST UP TO DATE !**):